clay/clay.github.io/website/README.md

 ```

 # Publish the website
-The Claycli website will live on GitHub page.
+The Clay website will live on GitHub page.
 You just need to run the following commands:
 ```
 $ yarn build
 ```